jgowler/hashicorp-packer/Vault/README.md

 The Threshold is the minimum number of shares that are required to recover, so if you select 7 shares you may want a threshold of between 3 or 4, as an example.

-After the Vaukt has been initialised you will see this message:
+After the Vault has been initialised you will see this message:

 ```
 Please securely distribute the keys below.
 When the Vault is re-sealed, restarted, or stopped, you must provide at least 3 of these keys to unseal it again.
 Vault does not store the root key.
 Without at least 3 keys, your Vault will remain permanently sealed.